Eggoer/egger-my-exercices/README.md

 How the code works:
 - It looks for the file "*StockEtablissement_utf8.csv*"
 - When the file is found, it splits it in several files in a folder named "csvFiles"
-- Read every file asynchronously
+- Read every file asynchronously and insert data in the database

-### *Issues*

-There is no bdd parametered and no push in database.
-After reading the multiple child files, the execution stops.